Postdoctoral Fellowship Application

-Each year in the early Spring the Chabraja Center for Historical Studies announces the Call for Applications for 3 postdoctoral fellowships (two teaching fellowships and one fellowship in public service), which offer one year’s support (from Sept.
+Each year in the early Spring the Chabraja Center for Historical Studies announces the Call for Applications for its postdoctoral fellowships, which offer one year’s support (from Sept.
 1 to the end of next August) to Ph.D. graduates of the Northwestern History Department to help them advance their research and publication agenda and gain additional professional experience

 Fellowship awardees receive a stipend, benefits, and a research fund.
 They are expected to participate in all Chabraja Center events, may have light duties connected to CCHS, and will teach 1-2 course(s) for the History Department.
 They must be in residence for the full academic year (barring pandemic conditions).
 Recipients are selected by a committee of faculty from Northwestern and a peer university.